Christian Party (UK)

-The Christian Party (also the Scottish Christian Party and Welsh Christian Party (Plaid Gristnogol)) is a minor political party in Great Britain.
+The Christian Party (also known as the Scottish Christian Party and Welsh Christian Party (Plaid Gristnogol)) is a minor Christian political party in Great Britain.

 History

 The party originated as Operation Christian Vote, founded by George Hargreaves, a Pentecostal minister and former songwriter, in May 2004.
 It was based in Stornoway, Scotland.
 It contested the 2004 European Elections in the Scotland constituency, gaining 1.8% of the popular vote.

 Hargreaves was a candidate for Operation Christian Vote in the Birmingham Hodge Hill by-election in 2004 where he received 90 votes, last place in a field of seven candidates, and lost his deposit.
 In the 2005 general election, Hargreaves stood in Na h-Eileanan an Iar, where he was placed fourth, ahead of the Conservatives, and retained his deposit with 1,048 votes or 7.6%.
 The party was involved in protests, such as at Glasgow.

 The party became known as the Christian Party.